 Our first hub is up and running and is ready to welcome our first visitors.

-We are absolutely delighted that Amanda and Clive Owen and their children are hosting this hub that has been set up to welcome children with disabilities to Ravenseat Seat Farm.
+We are absolutely delighted that Amanda, The Yorkshire Shepherdess, Clive Owen and their children are hosting this hub that has been set up to welcome children with disabilities to Ravenseat Seat Farm in the Yorkshire Dales.